campbellized/campbellized.github.io/pages/index.rst

             <h3 class="project__name"><a href="#">Meteor Lobby</a></h3><span class="project__stack">MeteorJS / JavaScript, MongoDB</span>

         This web app is capable of spawning interactive multiplayer lobbies based upon demand.
 Each lobby has a chat window where users can interact, and a game to keep everyone happy.

+        .. raw:: html

+            <a href="http://phaser-game-lobby.herokuapp.com" class="btn btn-primary">Learn More</a>

 .. container:: row